Cultural Commission

 50th Anniversary Signature Quilt

-The “Many Colors of Wheat Ridge” signature quilt was created by Cultural Commissioner Milly Nadler in celebration of the City’s 50th Anniversary.
-Signatures include those of community members and City leaders.
+The “Many Colors of Wheat Ridge” signature quilt was created by Cultural Commissioner Milly Nadler in celebration of the city’s 50th Anniversary.
+Signatures include those of community members and city leaders.

 • Lisa and Ron Abo